Counseling for the Journey of Parenthood

 Parenthood is unexplainable.
 It is inspiring, magical, beautiful; yet is extraordinarily challenging.
 It is life altering.
 Finding a balance, and harmony between who you are, who you want to be and who you were may lead to complex feelings, both joyful and difficult.

-It is my goal to work with you to find that balance; to blend together who you are now and the woman you left behind.
-Finding effective coping strategies that help you to navigate each phase of parenthood and life.
+It is our goal to work with you to find that balance; to blend together who you are now and the woman you left behind.
+Finding effective coping strategies that help you to navigate each phase of parenthood and life with parenting counseling.

-As a parent, creating time for yourself may already be challenging enough; which is why I have chosen to work with clients via telehealth.
-Let’s work together and take away as many obstacles in your care as possible – finding a sitter, traveling to and from therapy, timing, feeding babies – you name it, we will work together to overcome it!
+As a parent, creating time for yourself may already be challenging enough; which is why we have chosen to work with clients via telehealth.
+Let’s work together and take away as many obstacles in your care as possible – finding a sitter, traveling to and from therapy, timing, feeding babies – you name it, we will work together to overcome it with parenting counseling!

 Motherhood is as unique as each individual child.
 It is the most important, life-altering, challenging, all-consuming experience – one that is difficult to explain and sometimes to understand.

 Being a Mother is so much more than taking care of another human being.
 It is raising an individual, creating space for love, confidence, kindness, exploration, independence – creating an atmosphere for growth.
 Being a Mother is being selfless and giving all of yourself, even when you are not sure how or why.
 Motherhood is yours, and only yours.

 When many think about Motherhood – they think about parenting; but what about the evolution of you?
 What about the changes that you undergo, not just physically, but mentally and emotionally to become a Mother.

 Motherhood is a journey unlike any other.
 That journey deserves the same kindness and care that you give to your children – the space to grow, the love to feel confident, and the support to figure out what you need.